Gurobi/gurobi-optimods/.github/ISSUE_TEMPLATE/new_mod.md

 **Why this Mod?**

-Justify why this Mod is a useful addition.
+Justify why this Mod is a useful addition that meets the goals of the project.

-**Design requirements**

-Verify the mod will meet the following criteria:

-- [ ] Self-contained: the user doesn't need to interact directly with gurobipy objects when using the function or class exposed by the mod.
-- [ ] Stateless: data-in data-out, no follow-up optimization steps, and gurobipy objects are disposed as soon as solutions are retrieved.
-- [ ] Covers a well-known concept from a non-optimization field.
-In particular, we must be able to explain what the Mod does using domain-specific terminology without reference to the mathematical model.
-- [ ] Clear purpose / single focus.
-There may be natural parameters to switch on/off
-  various side-constraints, but these should be kept to a minimum.

 **What will the API be?**

 Add a code snippet for the proposed API.
 Does this link cleanly to:

-- [ ] numpy
+- numpy
-- [ ] scipy
+- scipy
-- [ ] pandas
+- pandas
-- [ ] Other (please specify)
+- other (please specify)

 to provide input data to the Mod?